code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

 `--slurm-batch-wtime=M` can also be used to specify the wall time limit in hours of submissions (3 hours by default).

+\warning
-Warning: for EDF users, the `wckey` argument should be defined in the user environnement with the following command: `export SBATCH_WCKEY=<key>`.
+For EDF users, the `wckey` argument should be defined in the user environnement with the following command: `export SBATCH_WCKEY=<key>`.

 ### Definition of dependencies